Islamic banking and finance: Lack of compliance with global standards

 The International Monetary Fund (IMF) has highlighted the risk of Islamic banking and finance's lack of common understanding of money laundering (ML) and terrorism financing (TF) and resultant noncompliance such as with Financial Action Task Force on Money Laundering (FATF) recommendations.
 Some of the ML/TF risks related to Islamic finance are similar to conventional financing, but there is an unknown and large number of unknown risks and issues.
 These risks are caused by the complexity of Islamic finance products as well as the nature of the relationship between the Islamic banks and stakeholders.
 Since there is limited experience and capability within the Islamic banking and finance system for the risk mitigation and compliance with global ML/TF standards, the risks are magnified.
 These risks become critical in case of vulnerable, non-compliant or rogue nations and organisations.
 "The FATF standards are implemented without any form of tailoring to the specificities of Islamic finance.
 The FATF, the Islamic finance standard-setters, and the national regulators should seek a greater understanding of the specific ML/TF risks that may arise in Islamic finance and develop an appropriate response."

-Terrorism financing

-According to Alex P. Schmid, a network of Islamic banks has "proved to be an ideal instrument for money manipulation" to channel funds to terrorist organizations, one reason being that the banks are used for zakat donations, and "the code of practice of Islamic banks requires the destruction of all documents as soon as the zakat money transfer has taken place."
-Thus, zakat charitable donations may end up financing "the purchase of arms and the sponsorship of terror attacks", as well as food for the needy, and educational and job training programs.